luke-jiang/CS_510/proj1-skeleton/proj1_sub.md

 ![CFG](flowcharts/proj1-addNode.jpg)
 From `createCFG()`, we know that initially the graph contains 90 nodes, which have positions 0 to 89.
 Therefore, when `addNode` is called, it will traverse the for loop multiple times and then it will discover that the node to add is not in `nodes`, so the program will create the node to add, and insert it into `nodes`.
 Thus, `addNode` achieves node coverage and it covers all edges except the edge [4, 6], which happens when the node to add is already contained by `nodes`.
 This edge is covered by `addNode_duplicate`.
 Therefore, the test suite achieves EC as well.
 ### addEdge:
-For function `addNode`, the test suite doesn't achieve NC or EC.
+For function `addEdge`, the test suite achieves NC or EC.
 The CFG of my implementation is the following:
 ![CFG](flowcharts/proj1-addEdge.jpg)
-Test case `addEdge` adds an edge whose two vertices are absent in `nodes`.
-Based on this semantics, it covers nodes [1,2,3,4,6,8] and edges [1,2], [2,3], [3,4], [4,6], [6,2], [2,8].
-Test case `addEdge_oneNewNode` adds an edge whose first vertex is already present in `nodes`.
-This test case covers an additional node 5 and edges [4,5], [5,2].
-However, edges [6,7], [7,2] and node 7 are not covered, because the second vertex is not a new node.
-Therefore, I created an additional test case `addEdge_twoNewNodes` which adds an edge of two nodes that are already present in `nodes`.
-Now all edges and vertices are covered.
+Since my implementation adds the two vertices of the input edge into `nodes`, the for loop will eventually find the two vertices in `nodes`, so all nodes and edges pertaining to the for loop are covered.
+The block 8 will also be covered since the test case `addEdge` is not present in `edges`.
 ### deleteNode:
 For function `deleteNode`, the test suite achieves NC and EC.
 The CFG of my implementation is the following, with the `foreach` loop translated with an explicit iterator:
 ![CFG](flowcharts/proj1-deleteNode.jpg)